csa-iot/data-model/README.md

 | required       | false    | If the command is mandatory.
 Defaults to the value specified for the command in the base cluster     |
 | requiredIf     | false    | Allows for an expression to be implemented which indicates the conditions in which a command is mandatory.
 Defaults to the value specified in the base cluster. |

-A derived command may specify additional tags which may be included and if they are required (by default tags are optional).
+A derived command may specify additional tags which may be included.
+It may also specify that they are required (by default tags are optional).

 Arrays